 For more information see our Tools for Health Care Providers.

 Especially given the role that illness plays in contributing to school absences, health providers have an important role in ensuring students do not miss school unnecessarily because of chronic illness or lack of access to health care.
 What you do can make a big difference in whether students show up for class ready to learn.
+Read this handout to learn why health care providers should care about attendance and what you can do.
 You can:

 - Partner with schools and early childhood programs to ensure children and families get access to health insurance and services that address their physical and behavioral health needs.